Grand Boddha de Kamakura

 WeBase Kamakura Budget

-A bright design hostel two steps from the beach, dorms, a café and yoga classes: modern, friendly and affordable, Great Buddha and station on foot.
+A bright design hostel two steps from the sand, dorms, a café and yoga classes.
+Modern and affordable, ten minutes from the central station.

 Check availability